Secrets to pass your driving test

 2. Food - What you eat makes your body respond in different ways.
 If your exam is early in the morning you need to get a good nights sleep so eat a carbohydrate rich meal e.g. pasta.
 Carbohydrates make your body feel sleepy.
 If your exam is in the afternoon you need to eat protein e.g. meat, eggs or fish.
 Protein makes your body feel alert.

-5. Practice - “Those who pass their driving test have had, on average, about 45 hours of professional training combined with 22 hours of private practice.
+3. Practice - “Those who pass their driving test have had, on average, about 45 hours of professional training combined with 22 hours of private practice.
 Learners who prepare this way, with a combination of plenty of professional training and plenty of practice, do better in the test."
 This is copied directly from the DVSA website.
 If you have only had a handful of lessons with an instructor and no private practice, you are attempting the impossible.
 Get out on the road and behind the wheel as much as you can.
 If you can't learn practically, you MUST practice theoretically.
-The best way to do this is to visit and read the on-line driving tutorials on this site.

 - Don't wear high heels - flat shoes are the best option.
 Remove bulky jackets and heavy jumpers.

 - Breathing - In through the nose, out through the mouth.
 Doing this 5 times slowly will help lower your heart rate.

 - Remedies - Antispasmodic stomach medicine, such as Colofac, can help keep those 'butterflies' under control.
 Rescue Remedy spray can help too.